 To give you more inspiration, here are ten websites that have excellent color schemes.
 Some of the schemes below might look a bit odd at first glance but seeing how they’re actually used shows the wide range of possibilities color schemes can present.

 We’ve really only just touched on color theory in this series.
-There are specialists out there who have literally spent years refining their ability to choose colors that are appropriate to any situation and that can complement any brand.
+There are color consultants who have literally spent years refining their ability to choose colors that are appropriate to any situation and that can complement any brand.

 Here are some additional resources that should help you in creating your own color schemes, as well as some links with more information about traditional color schemes.